 What Are the Benefits of Combining Chromotherapy with Infrared Sauna?

-Some of the most popular light colors for sauna chromotherapy are blue for its calming effects, red light for stimulation and your energy levels, green light for system detox, and yellow light for your lymphatic system.
+Some of the most popular light colors for infrared sauna light therapy are blue for its calming effects, red light for stimulation and your energy levels, green light for system detox, and yellow light for your lymphatic system.

 What is Chromotherapy Used to Treat?